egeres/Star-telescope/README.md

 - [x] Add feedback when loading user data...
 - [x] .css de los links pls !
 - [x] Add a number counter over the picture that shows the number of repos
-- [ ] Handle error 403
+- [x] Handle error 403
-- [ ] Handle invalid username
+- [x] Handle error 404
 - [x] Fix de que cuando le das no devuelve inmediatamente la información de usuario y hay que dar una segunda vez
 - [x] Search user optimizado y con sonido
 - [x] Do not show counter if count == 0

-Discarded for first releast
+- [ ] Fix bug search in columns

+# Future

 - [ ] Stars column resized
 - [ ] React router using the route to find a user
 - [ ] Only list the 5 more common topics
 - [ ] Add a + sign to expand and show the rest of the topics
 - [ ] Save latest searched user on cookies... ?
+- [ ] Handle the case where a user has no starred repos with a message ?
+- [ ] Messages shouldn't be a pop up window that occupies all the screen
+- [ ] Messages should fade out
+- [ ] Handle the case where a user inputs a username with spaces in between with a warning
+- [ ] Somehow, use the remaining tokens to extract tags from the repos... and store that into the DB... ?
+- [ ] Extend the DB for the topics... ?
+- [ ] Find a workaround error 403